streamnative/function-mesh-website/docs/scaling.md

 By default, autoscaling is disabled (the value of the `maxReplicas` parameter is set to `0`).
 To enable autoscaling, you can specify the `maxReplicas` parameter and set a value for it in the CRD.
 This value should be greater than the value of the `replicas` parameter.

-By default, when autoscaling is enabled, the number of Pods is automatically scaled when 80% CPU is utilized.
+By default, when autoscaling is enabled, the number of Pods is automatically scaled when 80% CPU is used.

 This example shows how to enable autoscaling by setting the value of the `maxReplicas` to `8`.